Winfield Welch: Early life and playing career

-Named after decorated American General Winfield Scott, Winfield Scott Welch was born on September 9, 1899 in Napoleonville, Louisiana.
+Named after decorated American General Winfield Scott, Winfield Scott Welch was born on September 9, 1899, in Napoleonville, Louisiana.
 Sometime in the 1910s, Welch moved to New Orleans where he worked as a Pullman Porter and began playing baseball for mostly local teams such as the New Orleans Caufield Ads, New Orleans Black Pelicans, and Algiers Giants.
 He served as team captain of the Black Pelicans when he was named player-manager in 1930.
 He is credited with a single game at left field for the Birmingham Black Barons in 1941 in which he was 0 for 4 with a walk and a run scored.

 Managerial career

 Welch received his first managing job when he was named player-manager of the New Orleans Black Pelicans in 1930, a team that was playing in the minor Texas-Louisiana Negro League.
-He moved to the independent Alexandria Lincoln Giants from 1931–32, then the Algiers Giants of the Negro Southern League in 1933.
+He moved to the independent Alexandria Lincoln Giants from 1931 to 1932, then the Algiers Giants of the Negro Southern League in 1933.
 It was during his time with Algiers that he caught the attention of the larger Negro league circles; his Giants pulled off on an upset 4 game sweep over the Negro National League's Detroit Stars.
 Welch then moved to Shreveport, where he managed the Acme Giants and Black Sports, respectively.
 As manager of the Acme Giants, Welch employed a young first baseman named Buck O'Neil, who would later go on to a managerial career of his own.
-In 1941, he was hired by Abe Saperstein as manager for the Birmingham Black Barons of the Negro American League, a post he held from 1941-1945 that included consecutive pennants in 1943 and 1944.
+In 1941, he was hired by Abe Saperstein as manager for the Birmingham Black Barons of the Negro American League, a post he held from 1941 to 1945 that included consecutive pennants in 1943 and 1944.
 Following a third place finish in 1945 that saw the Black Barons finish 18 games behind the league-leading Cleveland Buckeyes, Welch was released from Birmingham.
 From 1946-1947 he managed Abe Saperstein's Cincinnati Crescents, an independent barnstorming team.
 Under the leadership of Welch, the Crescents took second place in the 1947 Denver Post Tournament.
-Following a western tour as manager of the barnstorming Kansas City Stars, he would later manage the New York Cubans in 1948 to a 14-21 record.
+Following a western tour as manager of the barnstorming Kansas City Stars, he would later manage the New York Cubans in 1948 to a 14–21 record.
 In 1949 he took over the Chicago American Giants, eventually purchasing the team outright in 1951.
 Welch was also tabbed seven times to manage in the annual East–West All-Star Game, where he posted a 4–3 record as skipper.
 From 1952-1954, he managed the barnstorming Harlem Globetrotters, an independent team that was affiliated with the basketball team of the same name and featured Satchel Paige as the main attraction.